 I would assume that you already know what an HTML Tag, HTML Element, and CSS Selectors are.
 If you’re not sure about them, I would recommend you to learn those first before going any further.

 1. How to create HTML Attributes?

-2. How to identify any HTML Attribute under one of three categories I have isolated.
+2. How to identify any HTML Attribute under one of three categories I have identified.

 What are HTML Attributes and How to Create Them?

-HTML Attributes are just a key value pair attached to any HTML Element.
+HTML Attributes are just a key-value pairs attached to any HTML Element.
 It’s always inserted inside the starting tag.
 It helps to add some more information about an element such as semantic value, style, functionality, etc. You can add more than one attribute to an element separated by a blank space.